OpenModelica/OMPython/Compiler/scripts/PythonInterface/README.txt

-2012-03-17 [ganan642@student.liu.se]
+2012-03-19 [ganan642@student.liu.se]
 --------------------------------------------

 - Python 2.7 is required.
 Download python from http://www.python.org/download/.

 - Add python to your PATH.

 - Start command prompt/terminal and execute command "python setup.py install".
 This will add OpenModelica Python Interface to python 3rd party libraries.

-- Now OMPython can be used as a library within any Python code that uses the "import OMPython" line.
+- Now OMPython can be used as a library within any Python code that imports the "OMPython" package.

-- Use OMPython.run() to test the OMPython API.
+- Use OMPython.run() to test the OpenModelica-Python API Interface with OpenModelica commands.

 - Use OMPython.send_command("any-OpenModelica-command") to retreive results.

+- After the result is available, use OMPython.get(result_dict,'dotted.notationed.dict.names') to easily traverse through the nested dictionaries and retrieve specific results.

+- After the result is available, use OMPython.set(result_dict,'dotted.notationed.dict.names.new_dict', new_dict_value) to easily create a new dictionary(Key) with a value assigned to it inside the nested dictionaries.

 ---------------------------------------------
-Adeel, Anand.
+Adeel, adeel.asghar@liu.se.
-adeel.asghar@liu.se, ganan642@student.liu.se
+Anand, ganan642@student.liu.se